stanly363/AI-Intrusion-Detection-System/README.md

 #### Option A: Use the Pre-trained Model (Recommended for Quick Use)

 This is the fastest way to get started.
+The required model files are included in the root of this repository.

-1.  **Download the Model Files:**
+1.  **Verify the Model Files:**
-    With this GitHub repository comes the following three files ensure they are in the root directory of your project.
+    Ensure the following three files are present in the root directory of the project you just cloned:
     * `ids_model.h5`
     * `scaler.gz`
     * `model_columns.pkl`